cyclin/ultimate-security-checker/readme.txt

 * added serach of suspicious code patterns in wp core, themes and plugin files.
 * added search of suspicious code patterns in posts and comments.
 * added report pages for new tests.

+= 2.7.0 =
+* we separated file check in different tab
+* FIX main test don't go out of memory or time limit
+* added settings page(notifications settings can be changed and facebook like block can be disabled)